DeepthiChinta/Sudoku_Game/README.md

 4. The game validates your moves in real-time.
 5. Try to fill the entire board correctly as quickly as possible.

-## Contributing

-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.